chainer/chainer/docs/source/upgrade.rst

   This is equivalent to ``len(variable.data)``.
   It is different from the behavior of Chainer v1, in which ``len`` returned the total number of elements in the underlying array.
 - ``repr(variable)`` returns a NumPy-like text representation of the underlying array in Chainer v2.
+  In Chainer v1, it just returns a string that shows the name of the variable.

 Function